FAIRBANKS AREA ADDICTION RESOURCES

-Harm reduction for people who are or may be injecting any kind of drug:
+Harm reduction for people who are or may be injecting, snorting or smoking any kind of drug:

-Services: New syringes and safer injection supplies; free rapid HIV and Hepatitis C testing.
+Services: Sterile syringes, safer injecting, smoking and snorting supplies; safe sex supplies; free rapid HIV and Hepatitis C testing.

 Narcan/Naloxone Overdose Response710 3rd Ave.
 (907) 452-4222 opt.
 0. Narcan Kits for anyone at no cost.
 Also available at Public Health – 1025 W. Barnette – 452-1776

 Restore Inc.542 4th Ave, Ste 203.
 (907) 374 -1097.
 Find support, referrals, case management, resource identification.
 Monday-Friday, evenings and weekends.

 Detox/ Withdrawal Management Services:

 (FNA)– Call first.
 (907) 456-1053 ext 2.
 This phone number will be answered 24/7.
 Limited opioid beds are available.
 Services: Inpatient support to withdraw from heroin or other opiates.
 Medications are used to alleviate symptoms of withdrawal.
 Includes some counseling and education.
 Follow-up may include Vivitrol injection (blocks opiates for 30 days) and/or referral to other treatment programs.
 New services will include connection to Suboxone/buprenorphine.
 Methamphetamine withdrawal services are available here as well.

 North Country MedicalPaul Finch, PA – (907) 374-3869 – Outpatient opioid detox with or without the Bridge device, Vivitrol.
 Experienced in medical care for people with addiction.

 Medication Assisted Treatment